sara-nl/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 iquest attrs
 ```

-Note that these are a lot.
+Note that there are a lot.

 General `iquest` queries look like: